Azure/azure-sdk-tools/tools/github-event-processor/README.md

 ## Overview

-GitHub Event Processor is an Azure-SDK replacement for FabricBot.
-It's written in C# using [Octokit.Net](https://github.com/octokit/octokit.net).
-Where FabricBot is a separate service, GitHub Event Processor will utilize Action and Scheduled events, triggered through [GitHub Action Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).
-These are defined YML files and placed into the .github/workflows directory of the repository utilizing them.
+GitHub Event Processor is  written in C# using [Octokit.Net](https://github.com/octokit/octokit.net).
+GitHub Event Processor will utilize GitHub Actions and Scheduled events, triggered through [GitHub Action Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).
+These are defined in YML files and placed into the .github/workflows directory of the repository utilizing them.
 For our purposes there will be two YML files, one for Actions and one for Scheduled events.

 [Rules and Cron task definitions](./RULES.md)

 ## Events, Actions and YML

-GitHubEventProcesses is invoked by the event-processor.yml file that lives in .github/workflow directory.
+GitHubEventProcessor is invoked by the event-processor.yml file that lives in .github/workflow directory.
 The directory is special, GitHub will automatically process any yml file in this directory as a GitHub actions file.
 This yml file defines which events, and which actions on those events, we wish to process. *The full list events and their corresponding actions can be found [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)*

 For example: